 If you can't cut back expenses any further, you can use your latest tax refund or a stimulus check to fund your emergency fund, as an example.
 My friend once drove for DoorDash to raise money for her emergency fund.
 If getting out isn't your thing, there are many brilliant ways you can make money online to get your emergency fund started.

-Where To Save Your Emergency Fund?
+Where To Keep My Emergency Fund?

 While you may be tempted to put your emergency fund in a checking account, it is often better to place your emergency fund in a totally separate place, such as your savings account.